Different Types of Leadership Styles

 Other leadership styles that are popular in a number of fields, or that have been popular in the past include:

-- Transactional Leadership - This style has you getting things done within the current methods accepted by the industry.
-This is basically what you'd call a "by the book" management style.
+This technique has you getting things done within the current methods accepted by the industry.
+Many people refer to this method as a "by the book" management style.

 The opposite of Transactional, Transformational Leadership revolves around breeding change in as many ways as possible.